MyCatt/miniature-umbrella/functions.md

 You might also notice that all functions have an iteration argument, defaulting to 1.
 This is non-mandatory and is used by the test to control the amount of times it will attempt to perform the function.
 By default this is 5 times.

-You can force a function to only run once by passing the value `4` in the arguments.
+You can force a function to only run once by passing the value `4` in this argument.